William F. Buckley Jr.: National Review

-Buckley founded National Review in 1955 at a time when there were few publications devoted to conservative commentary.
+Buckley founded National Review in 1955 at a time when few publications were devoted to conservative commentary.
 He served as the magazine's editor-in-chief until 1990.
 During that time, National Review became the standard-bearer of American conservatism, promoting the fusionism of traditional conservatives and libertarians.
 Examining postwar conservative intellectual history, Kim Phillips-Fein writes:

 The most influential synthesis of the subject remains George H. Nash's The Conservative Intellectual Tradition since 1945 ....
 He argued that postwar conservatism brought together three powerful and partially contradictory intellectual currents that previously had largely been independent of each other: libertarianism, traditionalism, and anticommunism.
 Each particular strain of thought had predecessors earlier in the twentieth (and even nineteenth) centuries, but they were joined in their distinctive postwar formulation through the leadership of William F. Buckley Jr. and National Review.
 The fusion of these different, competing, and not easily reconciled schools of thought led to the creation, Nash argued, of a coherent modern Right.

 Buckley sought out intellectuals who were ex-Communists or had once worked on the far Left, including Whittaker Chambers, Willi Schlamm, John Dos Passos, Frank Meyer, and James Burnham, as editors and writers for National Review.
 When Burnham became a senior editor, he urged the adoption of a more pragmatic editorial position that would extend the influence of the magazine toward the political center.
 Smant (1991) finds that Burnham overcame sometimes heated opposition from other members of the editorial board (including Meyer, Schlamm, William Rickenbacker, and the magazine's publisher, William A. Rusher), and had a significant impact on both the magazine's editorial policy and the thinking of Buckley himself.

 Upon turning 65 in 1990, Buckley retired from the day-to-day running of National Review.
 He relinquished his controlling shares of National Review in June 2004 to a pre-selected board of trustees.
 The next month, he published the memoir Miles Gone By.
 Buckley continued to write his syndicated newspaper column, as well as opinion pieces for National Review magazine and National Review Online.
 He remained the ultimate source of authority at the magazine and also conducted lectures and gave interviews.